bshapka/life/README.md

 ## Running the Project
 The following is a set of recommended directions for running the project.
 Note that these directions assume a Python 3 interpreter exists and that it has been associated with the shell command `python3`.
 The project was developed and tested with version 3.8.2 of Python.
-Compatibility with previous versions is not guaranteed.
+Compatibility with previous versions may exist but is not guaranteed.
 * Start a shell session and navigate to the root directory of the project/cloned repo
 * Run the command `python3 -m venv venv` to create a Python 3 virtual environment (venv) using your Python 3 setup